jpshlima/lstm-handover/README.md

 ## Data features

 The data is also found here, allowing reproducibility.
-The data collection was conducted via a partnership between the Brazilian National Telecommunication Agency (ANATEL) and Federal University of Juiz de Fora (UFJF).
+The data collection was conducted by the Brazilian National Telecommunication Agency (ANATEL) for a partnership with Federal University of Juiz de Fora (UFJF).

 ## Citation